CoderSaty/GitTutorials/readme.md

 ### Software Required...

-1. Git Bash
-2. Ubuntu Shell
+1. Ubuntu Shell
-3. Git (according to your os)
+2. Git (according to your os)

 ### TO check git is installed or not